NiklasPfister/adaXT/docs/user_guide/model_selection.md

 ```
 First we import the necessary components and setup the parameter grids of the
 two decision trees.
 Here we note our first difference.
 In adaXT we generally
-stick to the naming theme of calling it a criteria rather than a criterion.
+stick to the naming theme of calling it a criteria rather than a criterion, when
+passing input to the tree.
 Second, when passing in the possible parameters instead of it being a string as
 in DecisionTreeClassifier we instead pass in the two classes Gini_index or
 Entropy (or perhaps your own [implementation](creatingCriteria.md)).
 Next, we